Codeinwp/elementor-addon-widgets/readme.txt

 4. Frontend view posts with custom title.

 == Changelog ==
+= 1.2.1 - 2018-07-06  =

+* Fixes post grid pagination issue
+* Fixes post grid colors not applying correctly
+* Fixes Templates directory import issue
+* Fixes content forms placeholder not used
+* New templates in the templates directory

 = 1.2.0 - 2018-03-29  =

 * Adds support for the premium version.